-Celebrating Douglass Day for the third year at the Libraries
+Celebrating three years of Douglass Day at the Libraries

 Photo by Josh Kealoha Wallace

-Employees from University Libraries and across campus celebrated Douglass Day, an annual global transcribe-a-thon and a collective action for Black history, named in honor of American abolitionist, social reformer, orator, writer, and statesman Frederick Douglass, on his chosen birthday, Feb.
-14. This year it was recognized on Friday, Feb.
-13.
+Employees from University Libraries and across campus celebrated Douglass Day, an annual global transcribe-a-thon and a collective action for Black history, named in honor of American abolitionist, social reformer, orator, writer, and statesman Frederick Douglass, on Friday, Feb.
+13. It is normally observed on Douglass' chosen birthday, Feb.
+14.

 And because it was a birthday party, there was cake!
-“Our cake was made by Allyn Haynes Catering, a Black-owned business in Tucson,” said Froehlich.
-“And side note: Allyn is wonderful to work with, I can't recommend him enough for other catering needs.”
+“Our cake [inset] was made by Allyn Haynes Catering, a Black-owned business in Tucson,” said Froehlich.
+“And side note: Allyn is wonderful to work with; I can't recommend him enough.”

 Thank you!

-Thanks to everyone who helped plan, staff and attend this event.
+Thanks to everyone who helped plan, support, and attend this event.
 See you next year!